Calbabreaker/raytracing-cpp/README.md

-# CPU Raytracing
+# Raytracing

-Does raycasting (techically path tracing here) on the CPU and outputs an image.
+Does ray tracing and outputs an image.

 ## Building